Getting Started

 After running /edikt:init, your project gets:

-- Rules that Claude reads before writing any code — matched to your stack
+- Rules that the model reads before writing any code — matched to your stack

 - Specialist agents (architect, QA, security, DBA) you can invoke by name